application-research/checkmk-playbook/README.md

 A playbook to install a CheckMK server and to connect clients.

 ## Install prerequisite packages
 ```
 $ ansible-galaxy collection install community.crypto
 $ ansible-galaxy collection install tribe29.checkmk
 ```

-## Running this playbook

-First deploy the CheckMK server:
+## Deploy a CheckMK server:

+First fill out some of the group_vars in your own inventory:

+`$ nano ./inventories/pchq/group_vars.yml`

+Then run the server.yml playbook against that inventory:

-`# ansible-playbook -v -i ./inventories/pchq server.yml`
+`$ ansible-playbook -v -i ./inventories/pchq server.yml`

-If it's the first time running this playbook observe the administrator password.
+If it's the first time running this playbook observe the administrator password that's generated in the playbooks output.

 You then need to use the webgui to create a user with the 'automation' role.